what happens when you set boundaries in a relationship

 “Be the bigger person and walk away.”

-But what if one of your bullies won’t let you be the bigger person and walk away?
+But what if one of your bullies WON’T let you be the bigger person and walk away?
 Then, what?

-Understand that bullies don’t understand politeness, civility, nor diplomacy.
+Understand that bullies don’t understand politeness, civility, or diplomacy.
 The only language they know is raw power and brute strength.
 Therefore, when a bully physically attacks you, you have a God-given, primal right to defend yourself from being harmed.
 I state this with full conviction!

 Yeah.
 I know it isn’t the “politically correct” thing to do.
 But when someone is harming you, all that jazz about political correctness and being the bigger person goes out the window, and the gloves are off.